If you’re wondering “How much is $80,000 per year an hour?” And all those other paycheck related deductions, we’ve got you covered with all the info!

-Bonuses are frequently offered to employees or groups who meet or surpass a sales objective or achieve some other type of quota.
+Bonuses are frequently given when a company/department meets or exceeds a sales objective or achieves some sort of quota.

-It’s also worth noting that the bonus money you receive may be taxed in a manner different than your normal pay.
-It is determined by the employer according to their policies.
+It’s also worth noting that your bonus money may be taxed in a manner different than that of your usual pay.
+The employer determines it according to their policy.

 Bankrate states, “A bonus is always a welcome bump in pay, but it’s taxed differently from regular income.
 Instead of adding it to your ordinary income and taxing it at your top marginal tax rate, the IRS considers bonuses to be “supplemental wages” and levies a flat 22 percent federal withholding rate.”

 Other pay options

 If you’re making an 80k salary, you are most likely salary, yet there are hourly options at this annual pay level.
 When you’re hourly, you are a non-exempt employee.
 That means you get paid by the hour, and if you work longer than the regular 40 hrs a week, you get overtime pay and get holiday pay.

 Or, you might be a freelancer or project-based earner as a Pinterest Manager.
 In other words, you are compensated for completing a job/project.
 This sort of work happens in all industries.